laurilli/MachineLearning/README.md

 # MachineLearning

-This was the repo I froked as part of peer review for the Coursera machine Learning course
+This was the repo I forked as part of peer review for the Coursera machine Learning course